abegosum/spacecommander/README.md

 ### Configuring Your NetApp Access

-You need to have a valid configuration in `config/netapp.yml`.
-To get started, copy `config/netapp_default.yml`.
-If you don't want to configure your NetApp API access before testing your environment, you can stop there.
-If you want to configure your NetApps now, take a look at `config/netapp_example.yml`.
-You'll have to configure clusters vifs under the `clusters` hash in the YAML file and any storage virtual servers under the `vservers` hash key in each cluster.
-For 7-mode servers, you can add them to to the `sevenmode_nodes` hash key.
-The api users should have read-only (at least) access to the `ontapi` application.
+You need to have a valid configuration in `config/nas.yml`.
+To get started, copy `config/nas_default.yml`.
+If you don't want to configure your NAS API access before testing your environment, you can stop there.
+If you want to configure your NASes now, take a look at `config/nas_example.yml`.
+You'll have to configure NetApp cluster vifs under the `clusters` hash in the YAML file and any NetApp storage virtual servers under the `vservers` hash key in each cluster.
+For NetApp 7-mode servers, you can add them to to the `sevenmode_nodes` hash key.
+The NetApp api users should have read-only (at least) access to the `ontapi` application.

-For every cluster, vserver and 7-mode controller, you can also add a location string.
+For every NAS endpoint (cluster, vserver and 7-mode controller), you can also add a location string.
 All matching locations will be grouped together and summed in the location pages.